ufechner7/PkgHelpers.jl/README.md

 [![Build Status](https://github.com/ufechner7/PkgHelpers.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/ufechner7/PkgHelpers.jl/actions/workflows/CI.yml?query=branch%3Amain)

 ## Introduction
-This package provides the function `freeze()` to freeze your Julia environment by adding the current versions of your package environment to the `[compat]` section of your project.
+This package provides the functions `freeze()` to freeze your Julia environment by adding the current versions of your package environment to the `[compat]` section of your project, and the function `lower_bound()` to set a lower bound of the versions of your packages.
 If a `[compat]` section already exists it is overwritten without warning, so make a backup of your `Project.toml` file first.